-People are always talking about speeding up their website.
-Truth be told, speed matters, not only for your website visitors, but for search engines.
-A fast website creates a smooth user experience and also helps you rank in the search engines.
+People are always talking about speeding up their website speed.
+Truth be told, website speed test matters, not only for your website visitors, but for search engines.
+A fast website speed performance creates a smooth user experience and also helps you rank in the search engines.

-Google has officially announced that site speed is a ranking factor for search and ads.
-With site speed comes the importance of page speed.
-Simply put, page speed measures how fast your page content loads.
+Google has officially announced that website speed is a ranking factor for search and ads (core web vitals).
+With mobile website speed comes the importance of page speed (speed test tool).
+Simply put URL, a website speed test will measure how fast your page content loads.

-Improving speed in Google’s domain is one part of a multi-pronged approach to enhanced UX, dubbed “Core Web Vitals” by the search giant.
+Improving website speed in Google’s domain is one part of a multi-pronged approach to enhanced UX, dubbed “Core Web Vitals” by the search giant( website speed tests).

-- A slow website increases your bounce rate
+- A slow website speed increases your bounce rate

 - Slow websites don’t get indexed fully

 - First things first – speed basics

 - 1. Delete 95% of your post revisions

 - How your WordPress database collects numerous revisions

 - There are two ways to delete post revisions: manually and with a plugin

 - The downside?
 Plugins can be a liability